front-end-performer/front-end-performer/README.md

 ## Hi! 👋

-I’m a former professional sport acrobat and performer in one of the top shows.
-Since 2016, I’ve transitioned into a career as a Front-End Developer.
-That’s right! :) In 2019, I expanded my skills by studying Full-Stack Development, and for the past five years, I've been working as a dedicated Front-End Developer.
-I am enthusiastic about learning and understanding new technologies.
+Since 2016, I have been advancing my career as a Frontend Developer.
+In 2019, I expanded my skill set by studying Full-Stack Development, further enhancing my technical expertise.
+For over 4 years, I have been working as a dedicated Frontend Developer, driven by a passion for continuous learning and adopting new technologies to deliver impactful, user-focused solutions.

 <img align="left" width="250" src="https://github.com/user-attachments/assets/d4af4456-f134-47a4-b651-d476a7557e90" />